 Vaccination and parasite protection

-Your dog's age doesn't matter when it comes to flea, tick, and worm protection.
+Your dog's age doesn't matter when it comes to flea, tick, lice and worm protection.
 So you should continue administering proper treatments just like before.

 But when it comes to vaccines, older dogs don't require them at the same intervals.
 Usually once every three years is enough, but you should consult your vet since they will know what is best for your dog's individual needs.

-As your dog ages, so do their coat and skin, a once luxurious and shiny coat can become dull looking and brittle.
+As your dog ages, so do their fur and skin, a once luxurious and shiny coat can become dull looking and brittle.
 Seniors can also suffer from dry, flaky, and irritated skin that can become even worse if not cared for properly.

 Provide special accommodations